shopware/docs/products/sales-agent/appearance.md

 ## Config, favicon and logo

-You can customize your sales agent by editing the app and configuration in your `config.ts` file.
-In addition, favicon and logo can easily be replaced in the following paths to use them.
+You can customize your sales agent by editing the app and configuring it in your `config.ts` file.
+Additionally, favicon and logo can be easily replaced in the following paths.
 Please consider using square dimensions for the image file if possible:

 - Favicon: `./public/favicon.ico`
 - Logo: `./public/logo.svg`